kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

-A threaded binary tree is a special kind of [binary tree](../Binary Tree/) (a tree in which each node has at most two children) that maintains a few extra pointers to allow cheap and fast **in-order traversal** of the tree.
+A threaded binary tree is a special kind of [binary tree](../Binary Tree/) (a tree in which each node has at most two children) that maintains a few extra variables to allow cheap and fast **in-order traversal** of the tree.

 If you don't know what a tree is or what it is for, then [read this first](../Tree/).